kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 #### Local key storage

 Encrypting secret data with a locally managed key protects against an etcd compromise, but it fails to protect against a host compromise.
-Since the encryption keys are stored on the host in the EncryptionConfiguration YAML file, a skilled attacker can access that file and extract the encryption keys.
+Since the encryption keys are readable - in the clear - on the control plane host in the EncryptionConfiguration YAML file, a skilled attacker can access that file and extract the encryption keys.

 #### Managed (KMS) key storage {#kms-key-storage}